top of page

 Rabbit added, “And I try to control everything around me to feel better, but it just makes me more anxious (stress) when things don’t go my way.”

-Pooh continued, “With all of that, we feel like with these challenges (mental health disorders) we’ll never truly live our lives.
+Pooh nodded.
+“With all of that, it feels like our mental health challenges mean we’ll never truly live our lives.
 Like… this is the end of the road for us.”

 Step 1: Acceptance (You are Not Broken)